CHCHE Courses (2018-19)

 ChE 128.
 Chemical Engineering Design Laboratory.
 9 units (1-6-2): second term.
 Short-term, open-ended research projects targeting chemical processes in microreactors.
 Projects include synthesis of chemical products or nanomaterials, detection and destruction of environmental pollutants, and other gas phase conversions.
 Each student is required to construct and troubleshoot his/her own microreactor, then experimentally evaluate and optimize independently the research project using chemical engineering principles.
 Where possible, cost analysis of the optimized process is performed.
 Instructors: Giapis, Vicic.

 Ch 135.
 Chemical Dynamics.
-9 units (3-0-6): second term.
+9 units (3-0-6): third term.
 Introduction to the kinetics and dynamics of chemical reactions.
 Topics include scattering cross sections, rate constants, intermolecular potentials, classical two-body elastic scattering, reactive scattering, nonadiabatic processes, statistical theories of unimolecular reactions, photochemistry, laser and molecular beam methods, theory of electron transfer, solvent effects, condensed phase dynamics, surface reactions, isotope effects.
-Not offered 2017-18.
+Instructor: Okumura.

 Ch/ChE 140 ab.
 Principles and Applications of Semiconductor Photoelectrochemistry.
-9 units (3-0-6): second, third terms.
+9 units (3-0-6): second term.
 The properties and photoelectrochemistry of semiconductors and semiconductor/liquid junction solar cells will be discussed.
-Topics include optical and electronic properties of semiconductors; electronic properties of semiconductor junctions with metals, liquids, and other semiconductors, in the dark and under illumination, with emphasis on semiconductor/liquid junctions in aqueous and nonaqueous media.
-Problems currently facing semiconductor/liquid junctions and practical applications of these systems will be highlighted.
-Part b not offered 2017-18.
-Instructor: Lewerenz (a).
+Topics include optical and electronic properties of semiconductors Instructor: Lewis.

 Ch 143.
 NMR Spectroscopy for Structural Identification.
 9 units (3-0-6): third term.
 This course will address both one-dimensional and two-dimensional techniques in NMR spectroscopy which are essential to elucidating structures of organic and organometallic samples.
 Dynamic NMR phenomena, multinuclear, paramagnetic and NOE effects will also be covered.
 An extensive survey of multipulse NMR methods will also contribute to a clear understanding of two-dimensional experiments.
 (Examples for Varian NMR instrumentation will be included.)
-Not offered 2017-18.
+Instructor: Virgil.

 Ch 144 ab.
 Advanced Organic Chemistry.
-9 units (3-0-6): second term.
+9 units (3-0-6): first term.
 An advanced survey of selected topics in modern organic chemistry.
 Topics vary from year to year and may include structural and theoretical organic chemistry; materials chemistry; macromolecular chemistry; mechanochemistry; molecular recognition/supramolecular chemistry; reaction mechanisms; reactive intermediates; pericyclic reactions; and photochemistry.
-Instructors: Dougherty (a), Robb (b).
+Part (a) not offered 2018-19.
+Instructor: Robb.

 Ch 145.
-Bioorganic Chemistry of Proteins.
+Chemical Biology of Proteins.
 9 units (3-0-6): first term.
-An advanced survey of current and classic topics in bioorganic chemistry/chemical biology.
-The content will vary from year to year and may include the structure, function, and synthesis of peptides and proteins; enzyme catalysis and inhibition; cellular metabolism; chemical genetics; genomics and proteomics; posttranslational modifications; chemical tools to study cellular dynamics; and enzyme evolution.
+An advanced survey of current and classic topics in chemical biology.
+Content draws largely from current literature and varies from year-to-year.
+Topics may include the structure, function, and synthesis of peptides and proteins; enzyme catalysis and inhibition; cellular metabolism; chemical genetics; proteomics; posttranslational modifications; chemical tools to study cellular dynamics; and enzyme evolution.
 Instructor: Ondrus.

 Ch/ChE 147.
 Polymer Chemistry.
-9 units (3-0-6): second term.
+9 units (3-0-6), second term: .
 An introduction to the chemistry of polymers, including synthetic methods, mechanisms and kinetics of macromolecule formation, and characterization techniques.
-Instructor: Grubbs.
+Not offered 2018-19.

 ChE/Ch 148.
 Polymer Physics.
 9 units (3-0-6): third term.
-An introduction to the physics that govern polymer structure and dynamics in liquid and solid states, and to the physical basis of characterization methods used in polymer science.
+An introduction to the physics that govern the structure and dynamics of polymeric liquids, and to the physical basis of characterization methods used in polymer science.
 The course emphasizes the scaling aspects of the various physical properties.
-Topics include conformation of a single polymer chain under different solvent conditions; dilute and semi-dilute solutions; thermodynamics of polymer blends and block copolymers; rubber elasticity; polymer gels; linear viscoelasticity of polymer solutions and melts; glass transition and crystallization.
-Not offered 2017-18.
+Topics include conformation of a single polymer, a chain under different solvent conditions; dilute and semi-dilute solutions; thermodynamics of polymer blends and block copolymers; polyelectrolytes; rubber elasticity; polymer gels; linear viscoelasticity of polymer solutions and melts.
 Instructor: Wang.

 Ch 149.
 Tutorial in Organic Chemistry.
 6 units (2-0-4): first term.
 Discussion of key principles in organic chemistry, with an emphasis on reaction mechanisms and problem-solving.
 This course is intended primarily for first-year graduate students with a strong foundation in organic chemistry.
 Meets during the first three weeks of the term.
 Graded pass/fail.
 Instructors: Fu, Stoltz.